-Adam, our vice-president, is a junior Chemical Engineering Major from Columbia, Maryland.
+Adam, our president, is a senior Chemical Engineering Major from Columbia, Maryland.
 He’s really excited for the experience as a whole.
 BSC amazes him every year; he believes it is such a unique and special thing that so many people can come together in celebration of blackness.

-Amani Hill is a sophomore from Cleveland, Ohio.
-She plans to double major in English and Film & Media Studies and is passionate about telling black stories.
+Amani Hill, our vice-president, is a junior from Cleveland, Ohio.
+She is double majoring in English and Film & Media Studies and is passionate about telling black stories.
 This year at BSC, she is especially excited about seeing so many new black faces on campus and being able to engage in dialogues with people that have a diverse range of experiences.
 BSC is such a great opportunity to hear black stories, so Amani can’t wait to meet you all!

-Zyria is a first-year in Trumbull College at Yale.
-She's a prospective Psych-Neuroscience and African-American studies major from Gaffney, South Carolina.
-Zyria is on the step-team and on the FSY (First-year Students at Yale) Student Council and loves soul food and music.
+Zyria is a sophomore in Trumbull College at Yale.
+She's a prospective African-American studies major from Gaffney, South Carolina.
+Zyria is on the step-team and loves soul food and music.
 She's super excited to have meaningful discussions and make connections with fellow college students!

 Clyde Hunt III

-Catherine is a first-year from Maplewood, New Jersey.
+Catherine is a sophomore from Maplewood, New Jersey.
 She’s currently undecided in her major and is excited to mix and mingle with so many beautiful black people.

 Elliot Wailoo is a sophomore In Saybrook College from New Jersey—he grew up in Metuchen and now lives in Princeton.
 At Yale, he’s interested in studying English, African American Studies, or Ethnicity, Race and Migration.
 He loves running, Zadie Smith, and Janelle Monáe, and he’s super excited to meet everyone at BSC!